spyder-ide/qtawesome/README.md

 ## Other features

-QtAwesome embeds Font Awesome and Elusive Icons, but it can also be used with other iconic fonts.
-The `load_font` function allows to load other font dynamically.
+- QtAwesome comes bundled with Font Awesome and Elusive Icons, but it can also be used with other iconic fonts.
+The `load_font` function allows to load other fonts dynamically.
+- QtAwesome relies on the [QtPy](https://github.com/spyder-ide/qtpy.git) project as a compatibility layer on the top ot PyQt or PySide.

 ## License

 MIT License.
-Copyright 2015 - The Spyder development team
+Copyright 2015 - The Spyder development team.
 See the [LICENSE](LICENSE) file for details.

 The Font Awesome and Elusive Icons fonts are licensed under the SIL Open Font License.